 If you are new to using quinoa, besides being easy to cook, it is considered a super grain packed with protein as a healthier option to pasta or rice.
 By itself it does not have much flavor but picks up on the other flavors in whatever dish you are making.
 It comes in different varieties and I happened to use the tri-colored for this dish for added color.

-The other ingredients include tender roasted butternut squash, tangy dried cranberries, crispy apples, crunchy toasted walnuts, creamy goat cheese and tossed with a maple vinaigrette.
 This salad can be made and served at once or even made ahead and kept in the refrigerator a day ahead until serving time (I would put salad dressing on right before serving).

 I do love my quinoa and have made several salads on the blog over the years that you might be interested in: